 The Graduate School requires every graduate student to have an academic advisor.
-The advisor is the primary contact person within the department, and the faculty member who will guide a student most closely through his/her degree program.
+The advisor is the primary contact person within the department, and the faculty member who will guide a student most closely through their degree program.

-The Program Director serves as the advisor for PhD students during the student's first three semesters or until they select an advisor from among the ITS faculty.
+The Program Director serves as the advisor for PhD students during the student's first three semesters or until the student selects an advisor from among ITS faculty.

-The choice of an advisor is an important one, and students should reflect on the best fit with their own scholarly pursuits.
+The choice of advisor is an important one, and students should reflect on the best fit with their own scholarly pursuits.
 They are encouraged to decide on a permanent advisor by the beginning of their third semester, and are required to do so by the end of that semester.
-After a student has chosen an advisor, he/she should write a memo to that faculty member confirming the agreement, with copies to the Program Director and the Graduate Coordinator (this second copy will be added to their permanent file).
-Students who graduated from the MA to the PhD program within the department may change their advisor for doctoral work.
-Students who wish to change their advisor after the Prelim exams may also do so after appropriate consultation with the current and future advisors.
+After a student has chosen an advisor, they should write a memo to that faculty member confirming the agreement, with copies to the Program Director and the Graduate Coordinator (this second copy will be added to their permanent file).
+Students who graduated from the MA to the PhD within the ITS program may change their advisor for doctoral work.
+Students who wish to change their advisor after the Prelim A or B exam may also do so after appropriate consultation with the current and future advisors.
+The Program Director and the Graduate Coordinator continue to serve as the links between the Graduate School and graduate students, working closely with each student's advisor on such issues as fellowship competitions, graduation requirements, transfer credits, and residency requirements.

-The Program Director and the Graduate Coordinator continue to serve as the links between the Graduate School and graduate students, working closely with each student's advisor on such issues as fellowship competitions, graduation requirements, transfer credits, residency requirements, and the language requirement.
 However, students are responsible for making sure they are on track, meeting deadlines, and filling out appropriate applications.